rv456/BowlsEye/README.md

 ## Repository Structure

 [Code](https://github.com/rv456/BowlsEye/tree/master/Code) contains all of the code written for the Raspberry Pi and the external GUI.
+Code documentation can be found [here](https://rv456.github.io/BowlsEye/).

 [KiCad](https://github.com/rv456/BowlsEye/tree/master/KiCad) contains the various hardware design files used throught the project, including a full [BOM](https://github.com/rv456/BowlsEye/blob/master/KiCad/Shield/Fabrication/BOM/BOMfull.csv) and fabrication files. (note that part numbers for everything used in the project can also be found directly in the [schematics](https://github.com/rv456/BowlsEye/blob/master/KiCad/Shield) thanks to [kifields](http://kifield.readthedocs.io/en/latest/).